 We found that this practice was providing responsive care in accordance with the relevant regulations.

-The service was aware of the needs of the local population and took these into account in how the practice was run Patients could access treatment and urgent and emergency care when required.
-The practice had three treatment rooms, all at ground level.
-The practice has access to the building for patients with mobility difficulties and families with prams and pushchairs.
+The service was aware of the needs of the local population and took these into account in how the practice was run, patients could access treatment and urgent and emergency care when required.

+The practice had two treatment rooms and a therapy room, all at ground level.
+The practice has level access to the building for patients with mobility difficulties and families with prams and pushchairs.
+There was extra provision for people who require assistance with movement from wheelchairs to the dental chairs.
+Staff have been trained to assist patients who have particular needs.